superluminar-io/statista-cdk-workshop/docs/labs/lab_1/0_theory.md

 # Theory

 In this lab, you will learn how to create a VPC and subnets using AWS CDK.
+This VPC will be the foundation for the rest of the labs in this workshop.
+You will also learn about some of the key concepts in AWS networking, such as VPCs, subnets, security groups, and gateways.

 ## Networking at AWS